patfiaux/CRSsim/README.md

 sim.flags$enhancerSize <- 50  # base pairs
 ```

 Specify the sequencing depth for each of the pools.
 In addition, the simulations can simulate data sets where PCR duplicates are either accounted for or not.
 If they are accounted for set the 'pcrDupl' flag to 'no'.
+The sequencing depth is given in list format, where each list entry is a replicate with the corresponding sequencing depths.
 ```
 sim.flags$seqDepth <- list(repl1 = c(16656607, 19431422),
     repl2 = c(20217155, 21585515))